Supporting our Long Term Care Resident Teams

 - What strategies team members would find helpful in supporting them to cope with resident deaths; and

 - How these strategies can be incorporated into the ongoing work of PHC’s five residential care facilities and beyond.

-Qualitative individual interviews and qualitative focus groups with diverse health care providers across all 5 PHC LTC sites will be used to generate data and consolidate planning for goals 1) and 2).
-A capstone knowledge translation event (conference) as well as ongoing HCP and administrative meetings will be used to address goal 3).
+Qualitative individual interviews and qualitative focus groups with diverse health care providers across all 5 PHC LTC sites were used to generate data and consolidate planning for goals 1) and 2).
+A capstone knowledge translation event (conference) as well as ongoing HCP and administrative meetings are being used to address goal 3).

-Feedback from staff and PHC management during and after the course of the study will be used to evaluate the effectiveness of the study.
+Feedback from staff and PHC management is being used to evaluate the effectiveness of the study.

 In the photo - from left to right: Diane Doyle (PHC CEO), team members Kit Chan, Karen Pott, Annes Song, Anne Leclerc, Chris Bernard, Geoff Plant (PHC Board Chair) & Paddy Rodney, mentor.